kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/18_chapter_XVII.md

 crest are two other minor summits—21,207 feet on the Baltoro, and another, snowy like the first, south of the chain on the Kondus glacier.
-According to the angles read by the Duke, the highest peak of the central group would be the second from the north, 23.743 feet high (23,600 feet.
+According to the angles read by the Duke, the highest peak of the central group would be the second from the north, 23,743 feet high (23,600 feet.
 Conway).
 A long snowy ridge descends thence to the glacier below Kondus Saddle.
 Upon it is Pioneer Peak, climbed by Conway in 1892, with Major Bruce, the guide Zurbriggen, and two Gurkas from Nepaul.

-Gasherbrum 11 (26,360 feet) seems to be connected with Hidden Peak by a high crest with a slight depression or col in it, so that the chain is practically unbroken from Hidden to Broad Peak.
+Gasherbrum II (26,360 feet) seems to be connected with Hidden Peak by a high crest with a slight depression or col in it, so that the chain is practically unbroken from Hidden to Broad Peak.
 The col probably leads to the Gasherbrum glacier of Younghushand.
 The large group of mountains at the angle between the